 Your cat will have the opportunity to lounge and play in our spacious cat room, equipped with cat trees and toys.
 The duration and frequency of time out of the kennel depends on the number of boarders and individual cat needs.

 Cats who enjoy human contact are highly encouraged to participate in a staffed playtime in which they will get to snuggle and play!

 We've had everything from pigs, to chickens, turtles, goldfish, and snakes stay with us at Animal House.
 Call us and we'll be happy to discuss how we can accommodate your pet.

 No, your pet does not need to be sterilized in order to stay at Animal House.

 Animal House staff can administer basic first aid for your pet.
 If more urgent care is needed, we will notify you, your emergency contact person, and/or your own veterinarian.
 If the situation is critical, there is an emergency veterinary clinic less than five minutes away.

-Open communication is very important to us.
-Your pet will come home with a report card that tells you about their stay.
-Also, at pick-up, one of our staff members will give you a detailed account of your pet's boarding experience at the time of pick-up.
+Absolutely!
+Your pet will go home with a report card that tells you about their stay, and you'll receive a detailed account of your pet's boarding experience at the time of pick-up.

 We're always happy to show off our wonderful facility!
 Stop by anytime during our regular business hours.
 No appointment necessary!